 Like many other streaming services, Vidgo has many supported devices and works with nearly every major streaming device.
 You can watch on an Android or iPhone as well as tablets and smart TVs.

 It works with Roku, Amazon Fire TV, and Apple TV.

 It also works to watch with a laptop or desktop computer using a web browser.
 However, the social sharing features are inactive on all devices other than phones and tablets.

 You can watch on three simultaneous streams at once.

 Channel Guide and User Experience

 Vidgo is still a startup and its platform reflects that reality.
 While it is intuitive and easy to find something to watch, it lacks more robust features offered by many other streaming services.

-It’s less flashy than Sling TV and Hulu Live, but does include a basic channel guide that’s easy to browse.
+It’s less flashy than YouTube TV and Hulu Live, but does include a basic channel guide that’s easy to browse.